mnickey/movie-site/README.md

 # movie-site
 This is a demonstration of how one can use python with classes, html and css to create a nice little movie page.
 There are three main files in this project.
+Note that these files need to remain in the same tree structure.
 EXECUTION:

 1. Clone this repository
 2. Change to the directory where you cloned this repository.
-3. Open the `fresh-tomatoes.html` file
+3. Open the `fresh-tomatoes.html` file in your browser.

 FILES: